animeshkundu/torrent-dl/README.md

 It will automatically start playing once it has downloaded a certain portion of the file depending on your internet speed.

+Built on [pyflix](https://github.com/animeshkundu/pyflix).
+Contains both the torrent library and the media streamer.
+Feel free to build awesome stuff on top of it.

 Installation on Ubuntu
 -----------------------
 sudo apt-get install libtorrent-rasterbar8 python-libtorrent